BarelyAPrincess/ChioriWebServer/docs/installation/ip-and-user-firewall.md

 * **HTTP 500 Error** If the remote connection cause more than 24x HTTP 500 Internal Server Errors within a 1 second period, it will be banned for a total of one day.

 ***Note***: This feature is currently work in progress and the server currently has no built-in ip blocking ability.
-Banned IPs are output to a text file located in the server root named `banned-ips.txt`.
+Banned IPs are output to a text file located in the server root named `banned-ipv4.txt` and `banned-ipv6.txt`.